gravyboat/docka-docka-docka/README.rst

 The Goal
 --------

-docka-docka-docka was designed to use only free, open source software that anyone would have access to.
+docka-docka-docka was designed to use open source software that anyone would have access to.
 It takes advantage of these tools to show how streamlined and easy the process can be so that engineers don't have to set up an excessive number of tools to deploy their docker containers to their hosting